Why Buy Solar Power?

 Put simply, by installing solar power and battery storage, your household can directly divest from coal & gas to help build a cleaner future for Australia with renewable energy.

-Why Install Solar Power in 2017
+Why Install Solar Power This Year

-Good quality solar power systems have never been so affordable and in 2017 we will see many households add battery storage to their system to store excess solar power that can be used in the evening.
+Good quality solar power systems have never been so affordable and this year we will see many households add battery storage to their system to store excess solar power that can be used in the evening.
 We are now installing 330W solar panels, a huge improvement from the standard 250W panel we were installing only two years ago.
 If you have been considering solar, 2017 is the year you should seriously consider getting a solar power system installed.

 Improvements in technology